DiscipleTools/disciple-tools-facebook/privacy.md

 - Which pages the users has access to.

 #### When do we collect information?
-We collect information from you when you use the Login with facebook button.
+We collect information from you when you use the Login with Facebook button.

 #### How do we use your information?
-We use the information we collect and the access to the facebook pages to provide the user useful and timely stats on the pages and conversations.
+We use the information we collect and the access to the Facebook pages to provide the user useful and timely stats on the pages and conversations.

 #### How do we protect your information?
 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.